-If you’ve ever doubted the power of online or at-home workouts, we’re here to put those doubts to rest.
+If you’ve ever doubted the power of yoga workouts at home, we’re here to put those doubts to rest.
 Yes, friends — an online yoga workout is, in fact, a very real workout.
 We can tell you with confidence that these workouts will work your body and help you reap the many amazing health benefits of exercise.

 If you’ve never tried an online yoga workout, you’re about to have a brand new experience — and we’re so excited for you!
 But let’s be real: any time you try something for the first time, there can be a bit of a learning curve… and online yoga classes are no exception.
 We want to make that learning curve a little easier on you so you feel more prepared than ever to jump into an at-home yoga practice.